 What Is a Dual-Certified Psychiatric Telehospitalist?

-A FasPsych telehospitalist is a board-certified psychiatrist or PMHNP who is dually licensed and privileged in both medicine and psychiatry.
+A FasPsych telehospitalist is a dual-certified psychiatric telehospitalist—meaning a board certified psychiatrist and physician—who is dually licensed and privileged in both medicine and psychiatry.
+These providers deliver comprehensive psychiatric care and provide real-time medical oversight.
 Unlike standard telehospitalists (traditional offerings) FasPsych providers can:

 - Admit behavioral health and dual-diagnosis patients directly from the ED